What is Earnings Management?

 - t = year in the event period.

-This has been a guide to What is Earnings Management & its Definition.
-Here we discuss the techniques of earnings management, types along with examples and purposes.
-You can learn more about from the following articles –
+This has been a guide to what is Earnings Management.
+Here we discuss its techniques, methods, examples, purposes, advantages, and disadvantages.
+You can learn more about it from the following articles –